icicle-lang/icicle-ambiata/README.md

 options for creating features.
-Languages like R can provide expressivivity, but they don't scale well to the gigabyte, terabyte, or petabyte level; SQL can be applied for machine learning features, but is clunky to write, can fail at runtime, and its runtime order is hard to quantify, especially at the terabyte and petabyte levels.
+Languages like R can provide expressivivity, but they don't scale well to the gigabyte, terabyte, or petabyte level; SQL can be applied for machine learning features, but is clunky to write, can fail at runtime, its hard to protect against label leakage, and its runtime order is hard to quantify, especially at the terabyte and petabyte levels.

 Icicle is a total programming language designed to provide O(n) runtime for all feature queries, while providing a pleasant environment for data